 Haley Blakeman, AICP, PLA

 Haley holds a Bachelor of Landscape Architecture degree from Louisiana State University and a Master of Urban and Regional Planning degree from the University of New Orleans.
 She is a licensed landscape architect and a certified planner.
+She has served on numerous committees focused on Complete Streets and mobility, and helped implement Complete Streets policy at the state and local level.

 Expertise: Implementation, Landscape Design, Site Design, Land Use, Project Management, Community Engagement